Singapore: 'Premature' for any Asean talks with Myanmar

 "I don't know how long it will take.
 The last time it took 25 years for some form of democratic transition to occur in Myanmar.
 I hope it won't take that long," he said.

-Blinken said the US backs Asean efforts to resolve the violence that has seen 6,000 civilians killed since the February 2021, according to the Peace Research Institute of Oslo.
+Blinken said the US backs Asean efforts to resolve the violence that has resulted in the deaths of 6,000 civilians since the February 2021, according to the Peace Research Institute of Oslo.

-"It's very important that we continue, all of us, to sustain the appropriate pressure on the junta and look for ways of course to engage the opposition" in Myanmar, Blinken said.
+“It’s very important that we continue, all of us, to sustain the appropriate pressure on the junta and look for ways of course to engage the opposition” in Myanmar,” he said.

+Thailand has proposed to host an informal ministerial meeting of some Asean members with Myanmar on Sunday and Monday.

+“It is time for Asean to fully re-engage Myanmar at the leaders’ level,” according to a Thai government letter.
+“In consideration of several pressing factors, the time for dialogues is sooner rather than later.”